Amadeus (film): Historicity

-The less controversial claim—that Salieri saw Mozart as a competitor—has more historical support.
+The claim that Salieri saw Mozart as a competitor has more historical support.
 In a biography published shortly after Salieri's death, which was purportedly based on Salieri's now-lost draft autobiography, Ignaz von Mosel wrote that Salieri respected Mozart, but was jealous of him.
 Salieri also did, in fact, criticize Mozart's dissipated lifestyle.
 Harold Schonberg noted that although Salieri had a reputation for being generous to composers who were down on their luck, he never helped Mozart.

 Several members of the Mozart family thought that Salieri used his political clout to minimize his professional rival, including Leopold Mozart (who wrote that "Salieri and all his supporters" would "move heaven and earth to ruin [The Marriage of Figaro]"), Constanze Mozart (who claimed that her husband sometimes doubted Salieri's intentions towards him), and possibly even Mozart himself (he privately complained to his father about the Italians' excessive influence on the Austrian music industry).
 Constanze also boasted that Salieri rejected da Ponte's libretto for Così fan tutte, only for Mozart to turn it into a well-regarded opera.
 Moscheles agreed that his friend Salieri's "intrigues" had hampered Mozart's career.
 However, Alex Ross cautioned that "evidence for Salieri's supposed machinations against Mozart is scant" and that Mozart had a "tendency to see plots arrayed against him".

 Another significant departure in the film is the portrayal of Salieri as a pious loner trapped in a vow of chastity, when in reality he was a married family man with eight children and at least one mistress.

 Mozart was indeed commissioned to compose a Requiem Mass by an anonymous benefactor.
 In reality, the patron turned out to be Count Franz von Walsegg, who was grieving after the death of his wife.